Sagarshrestha12/Sagarshrestha12/README.md

 - 🌱 I’m currently learning ethereum
 - 👯 I’m looking to collaborate on youtube
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about machine learning, deep learning, database and computer science related query
+- 💬 Ask me about ethereum basics, database and computer science related query
 - 📫 How to reach me: linkedin - @sagar-shrestha-9a5646180